vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     Setting the root password for the appliance is mandatory.

-4. Expand **Email Settings** and optionally configure an email account from which to send password reset emails.

-    If, after deployment, you configure vSphere Integrated Containers Registry to use LDAP authentication, the email settings are ignored.

 5. Expand **Networking Properties** and optionally configure a static IP address for the appliance VM.

     Leave the networking properties blank to use DHCP.